The Maier Museum of Art

 American Impressionism

 Some artists experimented with paint application and instead of the traditional smooth surface they left the surface textured.
 Frederick Waugh used a palette knife instead of a paintbrush to create the textured waves and storm clouds in Kelp Covered Rocks.
-Maurice Prendergast’s signature style is characterized by a heavy application of paint, a bright palette, and flattened, stylized compositions.
+Maurice Prendergast’s signature style is characterized by a heavy application of paint, a bright palette, and flattened, stylized compositions The artist has simplified the forms and composition but we have enough visual information to determine the scene.
 The Idlers depicts women from “high society” leisurely enjoying an afternoon on a lake shore.

 John Sloan, a member of a group of painters from the early twentieth century called the Ashcan School, reacted against the refined subject matter of Impressionism.
 Instead of idyllic countryside and the leisure class images, he depicted urban themes, especially the working poor.
-Sun and Wind on the Roof shows a laundress at work in New York City in 1915.
+Sun and Wind on the Roof shows a laundress at work in New York City in 1915, and provides a contrast to the landscapes in Gallery 1.

 Abstraction